FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/tf_delivered_files_certficates.md

     "title": "Delivered files, samples, and certificates",
     "linkTitle": "Delivered files and samples ",
     "weight": "230"
 }The samples that are delivered with Transfer CFT use the Transfer CFT preprocessing utility to encode/decode a plaintext file before sending it.
-This topic describes the various delivered files, samples, and certificates that you can use to complete your {{< TransferCFT/trustedfilename  >}} implementation.
+This topic describes the various delivered files, samples, and certificates that you can use to complete your TrustedFile{{< TransferCFT/trustedfilename  >}} implementation.

 Content described in this topic: